AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 ## Base template of a Document of Record {#base-template-of-a-document-of-record}

 Base template provides styling and appearance information to Document of Record.
 It allows you to customize default appearance of auto generated Document of Record.
-For example, you want to add your company logo in the header, and copyright information in the footer of the Document of Record.
+For example, you can use base template to add your company logo in the header and copyright information in the footer of the Document of Record.

 The master page from base template is used as a master page for Document of Record template.
 The master page can have information such as page header, page footer, and page number that you can apply to Document of Record.
 You can apply such information to Document of Record using base template for auto generation of Document of Record.
 Using base template enables you to change default properties of fields.

-Follow [Base template conventions](#base-template-conventions) when you design base template.
+Always follow [Base template conventions](#base-template-conventions) when you design base template.

 ## Base template conventions {#base-template-conventions}

 A base template is used to define header, footer, styling, and appearance for a Document of Record.
 The header and footer can include information like the company logo and copyright text.
 The first master page in the base template is copied and used as a master page for the Document of Record, which contains header, footer, page number, or any other information that should appear across all pages in the Document of Record.
-If you are using a base template which does not conform to base template conventions, the first master page from the base template is still used in Document of Record template.
+If you use a base template which does not conform to base template conventions, the first master page from the base template is still used in Document of Record template.
 It is highly recommended that you design your base template as per its conventions, and use it for auto generation of Document of Record.

 **Master page conventions**

-* In the base template, you should name the root subform as `AF_METATEMPLATE` and the master page as `AF_MASTERPAGE`.
+* In the base template, name the root subform as `AF_METATEMPLATE` and the master page as `AF_MASTERPAGE`.

-* The master page with the name `AF_MASTERPAGE` located under the `AF_METATEMPLATE` root subform is given preference for extracting header, footer, and styling information.
+* The master page with the name `AF_MASTERPAGE` located under the `AF_METATEMPLATE` root subform is preferred for extracting header, footer, and styling information.

 * If `AF_MASTERPAGE` is absent, the first master page present in the base template is used.